smuszel/vanad/README.md

 * [] check if env vars are applied correctly
 * [] use incognito contexts :P

+worker pool -> each has browser -> each can acccept job -> each notifies job progress -> broker disperses jobs to idle workers

 ### Clustering
 * in future rework spec file handling by giving to queue of workers
 * inspired by https://github.com/thomasdondorf/puppeteer-cluster